famlam-ca/hhn-v2/README.md

 - [ ] On create team, the `team switcher` is not updating
 - [ ] Newly created teams have the same plan as previous team
   - This is not a bug, and should be reworked
+- [ ] When leaving team the user is not redirected to another team, causing and error

 ## TODO